-Figures released through a recent Market Monitor Report showed that more than £471 million of housing wealth was released in the third quarter of 2015 through equity release with drawdown lifetime mortgages accounting for 65.5% of all equity release sales.*
+Figures released through a recent Market Monitor Report showed that more than £633.3 million of housing wealth was released in the first quarter of 2017 through equity release with drawdown lifetime mortgages accounting for 58% of all equity release sales.*

 So why is equity release drawdown so popular?
 At RM Mortgage Solutions, we believe that this is down to the added flexibility of the plan.
 Customers who opt for a drawdown lifetime mortgage are able to take full control of how and when they release the cash from their home, with the added appeal of the interest only accruing on the cash released.

 Advantages of an Equity Release Drawdown Lifetime Mortgage

 - A pot of money is set aside for you to draw from as and when you need it.